 After aligning their GPS data with their map image, QuickRoute users can save their finalized map as a QRT file.
 QRT files can be opened only in QuickRoute, but QuickRoute users can use QRT files to show route information in Google Earth (by selecting Tools → Open in Google Earth from QuickRoute's menu bar), publish their maps to a web service (by selecting Tools → Publish map...), or export their map as an image (by selecting File → Export → Image...).

-How do I open a QRT file?
+How to open a QRT file

 You can open a QRT file in QuickRoute (Windows).
 To do so, select File → Open... from the program's menu bar.
 Then, navigate to and open your QRT file.